bazhenovc/blog/content/post/unordered-map-pitfall.md

 <!--more-->

-# A story of unordered_map performance
+# A story of std::unordered_map performance

 Let's take a closer look at it.
 MSVC version is 2015, other versions are probably affected as well.